Astemes/astemes-mocking-exercise/docs/20_Exercise 1/Exercise 1.md

 ![Directory Structure](./img/folder-structure.png)

 Now, create a new test method by right clicking the `Test Method Template.vit` in the project and select `New from Template`.
-Save the VI and run it, at this point the name does not matter as long as it begins with the four letters `test`.
+Save the VI and run it.
+At this point the name does not matter as long as it begins with the four letters `test`.
 You should see it failing (obviously), but this is a good check to see that you have the tools setup and working.

 You can also run all tests in the project from the toolbar button.

 Next, let's consider what we should be testing.
-Reading to the datasheet we can see that the IODIR registers IODIRA and IODIRB needs to be configured to make the pins working as outputs.
+Reading into the datasheet we can see that the IODIR registers IODIRA and IODIRB needs to be configured to make the pins working as outputs.
 The register is a 8-bit, single byte, register and we will need to write a `0x00` to the register.

 ![IODIR](./img/iodir-registers.png)